bazelbuild/bazel/site/versions/master/docs/install-compile-source.md

 # <a name="compiling-from-source"></a>Compile Bazel from source

 1. Ensure that you have OpenJDK 8 installed on your system.
-   For a system based on debian packages (e.g., Debian, Ubuntu), install OpenJDK 8 by running the command `sudo apt-get install openjdk-8-jdk`.
+   For a system based on debian packages (e.g. Debian, Ubuntu), install OpenJDK 8 by running the command `sudo apt-get install openjdk-8-jdk`.

 2. The standard way of compiling a release version of Bazel from source is to